 The works shown here are a selection from the Trust of Emily Carr’s sketches in oil and charcoal on paper.
 While still directly tied to the landscape, these simplified sketches that reduce natural forms into investigations of planes, curves and masses are some of the most formal of her career.
 (May 31, 2024)

+In 1907 Emily Carr travelled to Alaska, a trip that would inspire her to document Indigenous carvings throughout the Northwest Coast.
+Totemic sculptures became a reoccurring subject in her paintings from 1907 to 1913.
 “Carr’s use of Indigenous art forms in her paintings has been criticized by both Indigenous and non-Indigenous art historians and scholars since the early 1990s.
 Carr proclaimed to document a “disappearing Indigenous culture” by undertaking frequent sketching trips in the province and painting totemic sculptures and villages.
 She was sincere in her effort to represent Indigenous villages and culture in her work, but naive of her own colonial response to Indigenous cultures and the exploitative and romanticizing effect of her artwork” according to the Vancouver Art Gallery’s label description.
 (May 31, 2024)

 Rosie and I ended our day having a wonderful dinner with Alice and John at Little Bird Dim Sum in Vancouver.
 Good food, fun conversations and great company.
 So grateful for your time.
 Miss you two already!
 (May 31, 2024)